RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

-This paper proposes a discrete communication framework for MARL using a finite-size discrete alphabet and an online clustering approach for message generation.
-It quantifies the optimal return gap between ideal and communication-enabled policies with a closed-form upper bound.
-A new MARL communication algorithm is introduced, outperforming existing methods with few-bit messages.
-Future work will focus on exploring message label structures suitable for human use.
+This paper introduces a discrete communication framework for Multi-Agent Reinforcement Learning (MARL) employing any finite-size discrete alphabet.
+Our approach views message generation as an online clustering problem and quantifies the optimal return gap between an ideal policy and a communication-enabled policy with a closed-form upper-bound.
+We propose a novel class of MARL communication algorithm, RGMComm, designed to minimize the return gap using few-bit messages.
+RGMComm significantly outperforms state-of-the-art baselines and achieves nearly-optimal returns.
+Further research will delve into more use cases.